Twelve Thirty (Young Girls Are Coming to the Canyon): Uses in popular culture

 The song is featured in Drew Goddard's 2018 film Bad Times at the El Royale.
 The song is also featured during a pivotal scene in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood.
 Chris Hemsworth's character in Bad Times at the El Royale is inspired by Charles Manson, while Tarantino's film portrays members of the Manson Family, as well as Michelle Phillips and Mama Cass.
-In his film the song plays prophetically as Manson girls drive up Cielo Drive in Benedict Canyon.
+In his film the song plays prophetically as Manson murderers drive up Cielo Drive in Benedict Canyon.